How to Get from Narita Airport to Tokyo

 By far, the fastest way to head into Tokyo by train is the Keisei Skyliner non-stop service.
 Leaving from Narita Airport’s terminals, the train takes you to two major hubs in the city’s center — Nippori Station and Ueno Station, both with convenient access to several of the major train lines that spread throughout and beyond the city.

 This reserved-seat train is a great way to start your Tokyo adventure.
-It costs ¥2,520 one way, though some discounts may be available for international customers.
 It is easiest and safest to buy a ticket directly at the counter once you arrive at Narita Airport as customs and immigration processing times can vary widely and you may end up wasting money on a train ticket if you miss your assigned time.

 There are other trains on the Keisei Line as well, including the Keisei Access Express, which goes farther into southeast Tokyo for better access to the business district and many more stops along the way.